SalesforceCommerceCloud/b2c-crm-sync/README.md

 node --version
 ```

 > This should return the version number of your active node.js version.
-If everything is set up correctly, the command should return **v15.2.1**.
+This command will return **v15.2.1** if node.js has been set up correctly.

 With node.js setup, you can now install the project dependencies with the standard npm install command: